learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 ```

 If no second argument is provided, the slice will run from the index specified
-by the first argument to the end of the array:
+by the first argument to the end of the `Array`:

 ```js
 const days = ['Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat', 'Sun'];